Buying A House In California: Facts And Tips

 Real estate agents must disclose that a home is in a Mello-Roos Community Facilities District.
 If you’re considering moving into one of these districts, consider the extra tax burden it may have on your household and the negative impact it could have on your future home sale.

-A seller disclosure is a document that lists all of the known issues with the home and any past remodeling work on the home.
+A Seller Disclosure is a document that lists all the known issues with the home and any past remodeling work on the home.
 While some states do not have many disclosure laws, California is highly regulated in this important part of the home buying and selling process.

 In California, home sellers are required to submit lengthy disclosures on physical condition, natural hazards and environmental concerns.
 Considering California is located on earthquake fault lines and routinely experiences earthquakes, wildfires and flooding, these disclosures are vital.

 Sellers are only required to list issues they know about.
 These may include: